deqrocks/deq/README.md

 ## Mobile App

-Control your homelab from your phone - check stats, wake devices, manage containers.
+Get notified when something goes wrong - even when you're not home.
+The app monitors your homelab in the background and alerts you when devices go offline, containers stop, or backups fail.

 ### Android

 Native Android apps for DeQ - faster startup, background notifications, no browser needed.

+**Compatible with Android 8+** - Perfect for repurposing old phones or tablets as wall-mounted status displays.

-**Download:** Free app from the releases on github, Pro app coming soon on Playstore**
+**Download:** [Free app on GitHub]https://github.com/deqrocks/deq/releases/download/android-apk-v0.9.2/DeQ-v0.9.2.apk) · Pro app coming soon on Google Play

 #### Free vs Pro